Medicare home health moratorium is lifted

-President Clinton announced the moratorium Sept.
+President Clinton announced the moratorium Sep.
 15, 1997, saying it would remain in effect while fundamental changes were made in the way Medicare does business with home health agencies.
-New regulations implementing many of these changes were published this week, and other actions have been put in place over the past three months.
+New regulations implementing many of these changes were published in January, and other actions have been put in place over the past three months.

 The new regulations require all home health agencies serving Medicare to obtain surety bonds of $50,000 or 15% of annual Medicare payments received, whichever is greater.
 Agencies must obtain bonds covering them from the period beginning Jan.
 1, 1998, and they must certify to Medicare that they have these bonds by Feb.
 27, 1998.
 Surety bonds also soon will be required for durable medical equipment suppliers.